 - Black Ice – Often caused by ice fog, black ice that forms on a roadway or walkway is difficult to see, meaning you are not expecting it to be there, as a pedestrian or a driver.

-How Much Does Weather Affect Injury-Causing Car Crashes?
+How Much Ice Affect Driving and Does Weather Affect Injury-Causing Car Crashes?

 According to the Federal Highway Administration, the 10-year percentages from 2007 through 2016 attribute snow and sleet to 18% of weather-related crashes, which resulted in 14% of weather-related injuries and 13% of weather-related fatalities.
 Icy pavement is attributed to 13% of weather-related crashes, with 11% and 10% of weather-related injuries and deaths, respectively.